 Assistantships

-Work with us as a Graduate Assistant at College of Charleston!
+Work on campus as a Graduate Assistant at College of Charleston!

 A limited number of assistantships are available in all graduate programs and can be awarded to fully admitted, degree-seeking students.
 Individual offices on campus also offer assistantship or student employment opportunities.